nrk19/ftp-ansible/README.md

 the location of the private key to [ansible.cfg](ansible.cfg) file.

 ### Previous configuration
-Since will have two different ftp servers running on the machine, so the systemd service associated with the default vsftpd server needs to be disabled.
+Since will have two different ftp servers running on the machine, the systemd service associated with the default vsftpd server needs to be disabled.
 We will create two new [services](files/ftp/systemd/vsftpd-ftp.service) associated with one ftp server each, basically we will create two copies of the default vsftpd service with small modifications, place both of them at `/etc/systemd/system/` and then enable both services.
 > [!NOTE]
 > The default vsftpd service may be used as a template.
-To obtain it: `systemd cat vsftpd`.
+To obtain it: `systemctl cat vsftpd`.

 ### Directives
 - common directives: